-Given the vast spectrum of information regarding leadership and management and observing the confusion of roles and titles so rive in practice, I decided to develop my own concept of the role fulfilled by people who lead and manage in organisations: They Leage!
+Given the vast spectrum of information regarding leadership and management and observing the confusion of roles and titles so rive in practice, I decided to develop my own concept of the role fulfilled by people who lead and manage in organizations: They Leage!
 No manager only conducts management work during the day and no leader only leads.
-It is truly a combination of the two roles that people are faced with in organisations on a daily basis.
+It is truly a combination of the two roles that people are faced with in organizations on a daily basis.
 I have now started calling my clients leagers.
 They need to fulfill both roles effectively to ensure results are delivered.

 Roles of managers and leaders

 John P. Kotter in his seminal Harvard Business Review article, What Leaders Really Do (2001) described to roles of managers and leaders as follows:

 Fig 2.
 Roles of managers and leaders

 Because individuals fulfill both these roles, it was decided to combine the two terms and create a new term called leagers.
 Combining these two terms allow leagers to seamlessly switch roles.

 In the Ten Enablers Model, I address the different leadership and management elements further.
 The Ten Enablers Model integrates the concepts of Leadership, Management and Change.
 The model is the product of the collective intelligence of literally thousands of managers and clients who provided feedback and improved the model over the course of more than twenty years.
 The model contains the essential elements needed to enable change at an individual, team and organizational level.
 The essential actions of the leager in enabling change are contained in the ten Enablers Model and explained in the graph below.